Sedgwick County Adult Development and Aging Extension Agent

 - Serve as the primary supervisor for a SHICK Program Assistant and a part-time office professional.

-- Identify local needs and emerging issues related to K-State Research and Extension’s five Grand Challenges: (water, community vitality, health, developing tomorrow’s leaders and global food systems) by engaging with program development committees and other community organizations and professionals.
+- Identify local needs and emerging issues related to K-State Research and Extension’s five Grand Challenges (water & natural resources, community vitality, health, developing tomorrow’s leaders and global food systems) by engaging with program development committees and other community organizations and professionals.

 - Design appropriate educational strategies to engage clientele.
-These strategies might include delivering educational programming in a community-based setting, coordinating events and activities that provide experiential learning opportunities, using innovative technologies, providing individual educational consultations and facilitating groups seeking similar educational outcomes.
-Some overnight travel and evening and weekend work will be required.
+Strategies might include educational programming in a community-based setting; events and activities that provide experiential learning opportunities; use of innovative technologies; individual educational consultations; and group facilitation.

-- Develop and implement strategies to expand the reach of educational programming to under-served audiences and to make certain K-State Research and Extension is an equal opportunity provider of educational programming.
+- Develop and implement strategies to serve diverse audiences and to ensure K-State Research and Extension is an equal opportunity provider of educational programming.

 - Collect and communicate evidence of educational program impact.

-- Develop specialized knowledge and skills by engaging as a member of the Adult Development and Aging Program Focus Team.
+- Cultivate expertise in a subject matter competency area by engaging as a member of the Adult Development and Aging Program Focus Team.

 - Serve as a member of the Sedgwick County team cooperating in the planning and delivery of county-wide programming and related events.

-- Academic coursework and/or professional employment related to the position responsibilities
+- Academic coursework, professional development, or prior employment related to the position responsibilities.

-- Evidence of strong academic and/or professional performance as documented by college transcripts, acceptance into a graduate program or documented success in increasingly responsible professional positions
+- Evidence of strong academic and/or professional performance as documented by college transcripts or documented success in increasingly responsible professional positions.

 - Have, or be able to earn, SHICK (Senior Health Insurance Counseling for Kansans) certification

-- Ability to utilize electronic communication and computer applications to fulfill programming responsibilities
+- Competence using electronic communication and computer applications to fulfill programming responsibilities.

-- Self-motivation and ability to work with a minimum of supervision, balancing multiple projects
+- Self-motivation and ability to work with minimal supervision while balancing multiple projects.

-- Experience in seeking and administering external grant funding
+- Experience seeking and administering external grant funding.

-- Ability to communicate effectively with both English and Spanish learners.
+- Ability to communicate effectively with both English and Spanish-speaking learners.